Living Lab Industry 4.0: Opleiden 4.0Background

 In the Opleiden 4.0 project, Catalisti – together with imec, Karel de Grote Hogeschool and ACTA – seeks to develop, test and validate innovative learning and training methods based on industry 4.0 technology.
 In the living lab, collective sessions and workshops will demonstrate a number of promising technique.
 In addition, the living lab seeks to support companies in working out concrete cases.
 Finally, the project aims to stimulate the transition of chemical companies towards industry 4.0 by creating success stories and best practices that can be shared with other companies.

 Recently, Catalisti and its project partners presented its first research results and conceptual developments.
 Through in-depth interviews with VDAB and 16 employees from six different companies in the chemical and pharmaceutical sector, the project mapped the training needs of the sector.
 Following exhaustive research into modern learning and training methods, technologies such as virtual reality (VR) and augmented reality (AR) proved to be most promising.
-Next spring, on the 5th of March 2020, ACTA will host an event to test several technological learning methods and see whether they indeed lead to the required learning outcomes.
-To be continued!

 A high-quality workforce is crucial to the Flemish chemical and plastics industry.
 This project seeks to ensure that employers have the right learning and training methods at their disposal to strengthen the competences and skills of their employees.